Aiming to Achieve the SDG for Safe Drinking Water in Haiti: Empowerment is the Key

 After attempting to work at the community level, we quickly realized that our work was much more effective when we worked at the household level.
 Functional community systems with adequate oversight provided by local committees, as implied in the SDGs, is the best solution.
 However, with the numerous challenges that Haiti faces, what is needed at this time is an interim solution, a solution that can protect the health of the Haitian people now while Haiti is still working through so many of its other problems.
 This interim solution can be used as a foundation and a motivation to achieve better safe water access some time later on.

-CLEAN WATER FOR HAITI / KIM SNYDERIN THE PHOTO: A NEW FILTER OWNER RECEIVING USER EDUCATION FROM A CWH FILTER TECHNICIAN.
-PHOTO CREDIT:
+IN THE PHOTO: A NEW FILTER OWNER RECEIVING USER EDUCATION FROM A CWH FILTER TECHNICIAN.
+PHOTO CREDIT: CLEAN WATER FOR HAITI / KIM SNYDER

 One of the key aspects of Clean Water for Haiti’s program is that it focuses on the household level rather than the community level.
 When a family purchases their filter, they own it and take care of it as they would any other valuable possession.
 That family has been empowered to take control over the water they drink.
 Whatever else is going on in Haiti, be it a hurricane, earthquake or coup d’etat, that family has the power to make their own safe water and nobody can take it away from them.